Charles-Édouard Brown-Séquard: Works

 Brown-Séquard was a keen observer and experimentalist.
 He contributed largely to our knowledge of the blood and animal heat, as well as many facts of the highest importance on the nervous system.
 He was the first scientist to work out the physiology of the spinal cord, demonstrating that the decussation of the fibres carrying pain and temperature sensation occurs in the cord itself.
 His name was immortalised in the history of medicine with the description of a syndrome which bears his name (Brown-Séquard syndrome) due to the hemisection of the spinal cord, which he described after observing accidental injury of the spinal cord in farmers cutting sugar cane in Mauritius.

 Far more important is that he was one of the first to postulate the existence of substances, now known as hormones, secreted into the bloodstream to affect distant organs.
 In particular, he demonstrated (in 1856) that removal of the adrenal glands resulted in death, due to lack of essential hormones.
 At age 72, at a meeting of the Societé de Biologie in Paris, Brown-Séquard reported that hypodermic injection of a fluid prepared from the testicles of guinea pigs and dogs leads to rejuvenation and prolonged human life.
 It was known, among scientists, derisively, as the Brown-Séquard Elixir.
 A Vienna medical publication quipped dismissively: "The lecture must be seen as further proof of the necessity of retiring professors who have attained their threescore and ten years."

 Brown-Séquard's research, published in about 500 essays and papers, especially in the Archives de Physiologie, which he helped to found in 1868 along with Jean-Martin Charcot and Alfred Vulpian, cover a very wide range of physiological and pathological subjects.

-In the late 19th century Brown-Séquard gave rise to much controversy in the case of supposed modification-inheritance by his experiments on guinea pigs.
-In a series of experiments extending over many years (1869 to 1891), he showed that a partial section of the spinal cord, or a section of the sciatic nerve, was followed after a few weeks by a peculiar morbid state resembling epilepsy.
+In the late 19th century Brown-Séquard gave rise to much controversy in the area of supposed inheritance of acquired characteristics.
+In a series of experiments on guinea pigs extending from 1869 to 1891, Brown-Séquard observed that a partial severing of the spinal cord, or a complete severing of the sciatic nerve, was followed after a few weeks by a peculiar morbid state resembling epilepsy.
 The offspring of the animals operated on were frequently decrepit, and a certain number showed a tendency to the so-called epilepsy.
-Although some scientists considered the experiments as evidence for Lamarckian inheritance, the experiments were not Lamarckian as Lamarck had rejected that this sort of acquired characteristic was inherited as such experiments did not involve the use and disuse of characters in response to the environment.
-One explanation for the results was that they show a transmitted disease and not evidence for the inheritance of an acquired character.
-His experiments are now considered anomalous and alternative explanations have been suggested.
+Some scientists considered these observations evidence for Lamarckian inheritance.
+However, Lamarck himself had rejected the inheritance of characteristics acquired by means other than their exercise or atrophy in response to environmental stimuli.
+His experiments are now considered anomalous; alternative explanations for his observations have been suggested.
+One proposed explanation was that the experiment showed a disease being induced in the parent and transmitted to the offspring.